 To achieve the above goal, we have to build this architecture.
 Regarding the architecture, we have many choices to implement according to the already presented approaches in this field.
 Some of these approaches depend on the extraction of data from the image in the form of vectors, vectors indicating positions and vectors emoting intensity gradients for those positions, in order to compare in a later stage with the images found in the database.
-Another approach is related to neural networks where the architecture is designed of many layers that consist of neurons to compare to the saved images, and this approach will be used in our implementation.
+Another approach is related to neural networks where the architecture is designed of many layers that consist of neurons to compare to the saved images, and this approach will be used in our implementation Previous Work considered solved.
+There are methods in the literature that are designed to take this kind of independent approach - namely, solve for one of the variables alone without even introducing the other.
+From our perspective, the intimate prior relationship between the two variables has been used, resulting in one variable dropping out of the formulation.